andraugust/andraugust.github.io/notebook/quora.md

 00022b535fb044b4d890,Why do we calead leap year.?,0

 ```
-A few things to note:
+A few observations:
 - Questions with commas are surrounded by quotes.
-We'll eventually want to remove these.
+We'll eventually remove these.
 - Some samples are mis-labeled, e.g., `have you licked the skin of a corpse` or `Is Gaza slowly becoming Auschwitz, Dachau or Treblinka for Palestinians?`.
 - Some words aren't separated by space, e.g. `..OS as well as for data storage.will the data..`, we'll probably ignore these since they won't have an embedding.
 - Sincere questions tend to ask about how to do something, e.g., `Can you make Amazon Alexa trigger events in the browser?`, or about advice regarding something legal or technical, e.g., `What should I know before visiting Mcleodganj and doing the Triund trek?` and `What do I need to know about buying a car in South Africa as an American?`.